yeonsoochung/tigers_attendance/README.md

 # Predicting the Detroit Tigers' Home Game Attendance Numbers
 ## Project Overview
-Here I discuss my first personal data science project in which I predict the Detroit Tigers professional baseball team's home attendance numbers for the 2018 and 2019 seasons by training on data from the 2013-2017 seasons and inputting 2018-2019 test data to machine learning (ML) models.
+Here I discuss my first personal data science project in which I predict the Detroit Tigers professional baseball team's home attendance numbers for the 2018 and 2019 seasons.
+I did this by training on data from the 2013-2017 seasons and inputting 2018-2019 test data to machine learning (ML) models.
 This repo contains the code I wrote to collect, clean, and wrangle the data and to run the ML models for this project.
-This project topic was selected based on some personal interest in the sport and suitability with my current skill level.
+This project topic was selected based on my casual interest in the sport and suitability with my current skill level.
+The Tigers were selected as they are my home team.

 Predictions were made with multiple linear regression, random forest regression, and support vector regression models.
-Upon comparison with actual 2018-2019 home attendance data, it was found that the multiple linear regression model yielded the best results.
+Upon comparison with actual 2018-2019 home attendance data, I found that the linear regression model yielded the best results.

 ## Code and Resources Used
 - Python Version: 3.8